rasulsilva/JAVA/README.md

 ### Classes:
 #### User:
-This is the user class which creates storage objects for the name, id, pin, and balance This includes setters, getters, and a utility for printing out object info.
+This is the user class which creates storage objects for the name, id, pin, and balance.
+This includes setters, getters, and a utility for printing out object info.
 #### ATMsim:
 Here we present a simple menu system to allow user to create account,